Why come to the Mount for a master's degree in nursing?

 Based on the most recent data, 90% of students typically

-complete the master of science in nursing within four years of
+complete the MS in Nursing program within four years of entrance.

-entrance.
-Responses to a survey administered six months after
+Responses to a survey administered six months after graduation

-graduation reported that 100% of the respondents who received a
+reported that 100% of the respondents who received a master's

-When you earn your master of science in nursing, you'll be ready
+When you earn your MS in Nursing, you'll be ready for a career

-for a career in practice, teaching, research, or doctoral
+in practice, teaching, research, or doctoral study.
+You will

-study.
-You will also be much in demand, as the need for nurse
+also be much in demand, as the need for nurse practitioners is at

 Post-master's nurse practitioner certificate programs

-The Mount now offers a post-master's certificate in family nurse
+The Mount now offers a post-master's certificate for Family

 For more information on admissions, degree requirements,